-Carla F. Kim, PhD
+Carla F. Kim, Ph.D.

 Harvard Medical School

 The Kim lab has also examined the mechanisms that regulate lung progenitor cell self-renewal and differentiation, leading to an understanding of how multiple epigenetic factors affect lung injury repair, lung tumorigenesis and response to therapy in lung cancer.
-Working between platforms in sophisticated organoid culture techniques, genetically engineered mouse models of injury and cancer, and human cell lines and specimens, our research has progressed from basic biology to translational research to beginnings of clinical trials.
+Working between platforms in sophisticated organoid culture techniques, genetically engineered mouse models of injury and cancer, and human cell lines and specimens, their research has progressed from basic biology to translational research to beginnings of clinical trials.

 They expanded their approach to create three-dimensional co-culture and co-transplantation organoid systems that have begun to define the cell-cell crosstalk between epithelial progenitors, endothelial cells and mesenchymal cells in the lung.
-We can now visualize the formation of airway- and alveolar-like structures from single cells, and we have a way to precisely define how differentiation is controlled at the molecular level.
-For example, we showed that lung epithelial progenitors and lung endothelial cells interact in a novel BMP4-NFATc1-TSP1 signaling axis that drives lineage-specific differentiation (Lee et al, Cell 2014).
+The lab can now visualize the formation of airway- and alveolar-like structures from single cells, and has a way to precisely define how differentiation is controlled at the molecular level.
+For example, they showed that lung epithelial progenitors and lung endothelial cells interact in a novel BMP4-NFATc1-TSP1 signaling axis that drives lineage-specific differentiation (Lee et al, Cell 2014).

-In projects supported by two different R01s, we are exploring how BMP4-NFATc1-TSP1 signaling affects alveolar differentiation in mouse models of pulmonary fibrosis and the premature infant lung disease bronchopulmonary dysplasia, respectively.
-We are also applying organoid techniques to study the impact of modifier gene mutations in lung epithelial cells derived from cystic fibrosis patients’ induced pluripotent stem cells.
+In projects supported by two different R01s, Kim is exploring how BMP4-NFATc1-TSP1 signaling affects alveolar differentiation in mouse models of pulmonary fibrosis and the premature infant lung disease bronchopulmonary dysplasia, respectively.
+She is also applying organoid techniques to study the impact of modifier gene mutations in lung epithelial cells derived from cystic fibrosis patients’ induced pluripotent stem cells.

-The Kim lab also discovered an important link between the genetic status of tumors and the phenotype of the cancer stem cells; the tumor propagating cells (TPCs) from three genetically distinct mouse models of lung cancer had distinct markers (Curtis et al, Cell Stem Cell 2010).
-We showed how various epigenetic mechanisms influence lung epithelial progenitor cells and lung cancer (Dovey et al, PNAS 2008; Zacharek et al, Cell Stem Cell 2011).
-Our expertise in epigenetics led us to experiments that revealed a new combination therapy approach for particular subsets of lung cancer patients (Fillmore et al, Nature 2015).
-Because of our work, companies are now performing pre-clinical studies combining EZH2 inhibitors with chemotherapeutic agents for lung cancer.
+The Kim lab also discovered an important link between the genetic status of tumors and the phenotype of the cancer stem cells: the tumor propagating cells (TPCs) from three genetically distinct mouse models of lung cancer had distinct markers (Curtis et al, 2010).
+They showed how various epigenetic mechanisms influence lung epithelial progenitor cells and lung cancer (Dovey et al, 2008; Zacharek et al, 2011).
+Their expertise in epigenetics led them to experiments that revealed a new combination therapy approach for particular subsets of lung cancer patients (Fillmore et al, 2015).
+Based on this work, companies are now performing pre-clinical studies combining EZH2 inhibitors with chemotherapeutic agents for lung cancer.